RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/sc/sc-7.9.md

 ## Control Statement

+The information system:

-- \[(a)\] Detect and deny outgoing communications traffic posing a threat to external systems; and
+- \[(a)\] Detects and denies outgoing communications traffic posing a threat to external information systems; and

-- \[(b)\] Audit the identity of internal users associated with denied communications.
+- \[(b)\] Audits the identity of internal users associated with denied communications.

+## Control Objective

+Determine if the information system:

+- \[SC-7(9)(a)\]

+  - \[SC-7(9)(a)[1]\] detects outgoing communications traffic posing a threat to external information systems; and
+  - \[SC-7(9)(a)[2]\] denies outgoing communications traffic posing a threat to external information systems; and

+- \[SC-7(9)(b)\] audits the identity of internal users associated with denied communications.

 ## Control guidance

-Detecting outgoing communications traffic from internal actions that may pose threats to external systems is known as extrusion detection.
-Extrusion detection is carried out within the system at managed interfaces.
-Extrusion detection includes the analysis of incoming and outgoing communications traffic while searching for indications of internal threats to the security of external systems.
-Internal threats to external systems include traffic indicative of denial-of-service attacks, traffic with spoofed source addresses, and traffic that contains malicious code.
-Organizations have criteria to determine, update, and manage identified threats related to extrusion detection.
+Detecting outgoing communications traffic from internal actions that may pose threats to external information systems is sometimes termed extrusion detection.
+Extrusion detection at information system boundaries as part of managed interfaces includes the analysis of incoming and outgoing communications traffic searching for indications of internal threats to the security of external systems.
+Such threats include, for example, traffic indicative of denial of service attacks and traffic containing malicious code.

-## Control assessment-objective

-outgoing communications traffic posing a threat to external systems is detected;
-outgoing communications traffic posing a threat to external systems is denied;
-the identity of internal users associated with denied communications is audited.